March Madness 2026 Sweet 16 Preview: South Region Upsets, Outlook & Predictions

-March Madness 2026 moves onward to the Sweet 16, and four teams remain in the West region.
-Ryan Pohle examines the matchups and makes his Elite Eight picks.
+March Madness 2026 continues ahead to the Sweet 16, and four teams remain in the East region.
+Chris Bennett examines the matchups and makes his Elite Eight picks.

 South Region Sweet 16 Preview